textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 (a list of resources to to help write the first draft, TBD)
 ```

-[Editorial workflow](#collaborative-editorial-workflow) begins with the person creating the new issue deciding either to take responsibility for [starting the doc draft](/brand/user-docs-page-template), at least a section or two, else leave the issue unassigned so anyone else can have the pleasure.
+[Editorial workflow](#collaborative-editorial-workflow) begins with the person creating the new issue deciding either to take responsibility for [starting the document draft](#document-draft), at least a section or two, else leave the issue unassigned so anyone else can have the pleasure.
 [Assignees](#assignees) and [Labels](#labels) changes will be needed at every stage.

 The process finishes by publishing the new doc, and the collaborative work repeats with a new topic or issue.

-*Nota*, in the metadata of all doc pages is a line called `published:`, the value of which should either be `false` (not live in the docs website) or `true` (live).
-As documents are first being drafted this value should be `false`.
-This enables you to start a draft and commit it to the repository, even if you do not complete the full draft, without it appearing in the docs website.
-The value is only change to `true` when the doc is ready for public use and approved for such by the editorial workflow.
-Once becoming live (`true`) the value should never change back to `false`.